Code-Space-x7/x7-secure-coding-guides/README.md

-# x7-secure-coding-guides
+# X7 Secure Coding

-Practical secure coding guides for developers.
-Learn vulnerabilities, fixes, and best practices with real-world examples.
+A community-driven collection of **practical secure coding guides** for developers.

+Learn common vulnerabilities, understand how attacks work, and implement secure fixes with real-world examples.

+Built by the Code-Space-x7 community.